Quantum States of Fields for Quantum Split Sources: Electromagnetic field in the Schr odinger representation

 Finally, let us now consider the case where the location $x_n$ of the charges, or more in general the charge density $\rho(\vec x)$, is a quantum variable.
 In analogy with the toy model, the system formed by the charges and the field can be described by a wave function $\Psi[A,x_n]$ which lives in the tensor product of Hilbert spaces: \beq | \Upsilon_{EM+S} \rangle \in \mathcal{H}_{EM} \otimes (\otimes_n \mathcal{H}_n) \eeq where $\mathcal{H}_{EM}$ is the quantum space state of the field that we have described so far, and $\mathcal{H}_n$ is the Hilbert space of the $n$-th particle.

 The state of minimal energy of the field if the charges are in an (approximate) stationary eigenstate of the positions, say with value $ x_n$, is

-We can finally write the full state that represents the field when the particles are in a quantum superposition of states with different positions $x_n^{i}$ ($n$ labels the particle and $i$ the branch of the wave function):
+We can finally write the full state that represents the field when the particles are in a quantum superposition of states with different positions $x_n^{i}$ ($n$ labels the particle and $i$ labels the branch of the wave function)\footnote{The delta function shall be understood as an approximation within the experimental resolution.
+We need to ensure the quasi-static condition, hence the momentum uncertainty of the source cannot be unbounded. }:

 More in general, consider the charge density operator $\hat{J}_0(\vec x)$ and its eigenstates $ \hat{J}_0(\vec x) | \phi_{\rho}\rangle = \rho_i(\vec x) |\phi_{\rho}\rangle$.
 Consider states that are linear combinations of elements in this basis \beq | \Phi_{S}\rangle =\sum_i \alpha_i |\phi_{\rho_i}\rangle. \eeq Then we expect that if these states can be considered stationary, the electromagnetic field settles to its minimum energy state and the state of the full system is \beq |\Upsilon_{EM+S}\rangle = \eta \sum_i \alpha_i |\phi_{\rho_i}\rangle |\Psi_{\rho_i}\rangle . \eeq In other words, the quantum state of the electromagnetic field is entangled with the source current through the information about the charge density, as in the toy model.